 Backstripping made easy

-To get started, enter your data in the table starting with the uppermost unit and working your way down the stratigraphic column.
-Enter the name of each unit, its thickness and lithology, and estimates of the water depth it was deposited in.
+To get started, enter your stratigraphic column in the table.
+For each unit, enter its name, thickness, lithology, and estimates of the water depth it was deposited in.
 Enter unconformities as you go, too, giving them a thickness and water depth of zero.
 Press the Backstrip button and you’re done.

-Backstrip makes a publication-ready plot showing your accommodation history through time, along with an uncertainty envelope.
-You can save this plot as a pdf, which can be edited in Adobe Illustrator and other graphics programs.
-You can also save a table of your data for easy import into other programs like R, spreadsheets, and word processors.
+Backstrip plots your accommodation history through time, along with an uncertainty envelope.
+You can save this plot as a pdf, which can be edited in many graphics programs.
+You can also save a table of your data for easy import and analysis in other programs like R, spreadsheets, and word processors.